MicrosoftDocs/customer-insights/ci-docs/data-unification.md

 # Data unification overview

 After [setting up the data sources](data-sources.md), you can unify the data.
 Data unification lets you unify once-disparate data sources into a single master dataset that provides a unified view of that data.
 For individual consumers (B-to-C) where the data is centered around individuals, unification provides a unified view of your customers.
-For business accounts (B-to-B) where the data is centered around accounts, unification provides a unified view of your accounts and a unified view of your contacts.
+For business accounts (B-to-B) where the data is centered around accounts, unification provides a unified view of your accounts.
+[Contact unification (preview)](data-unification-contacts.md) allows contacts for those accounts to be separately unified and associated with the accounts.

 Data can be unified on a single entity or multiple entities.